RoMa v2: Harder Better Faster Denser Feature Matching: Experiments

 \subsection{Relative Pose Estimation}

-We compare \ours~to state-of-the-art matchers and feedforward 3D reconstruction methods on relative pose estimation.
-For sampling correspondences we follow RoMa and compute bidirectional warps from which we sample correspondences in a thresholded distribution where we set $\hat{\mathbf{p}}^{A\mapsto B} = \max(\mathbb{1}_{\mathbf{p}^{A\mapsto B} > 0.05},\mathbf{p}^{A\mapsto B})$.
+We compare \ours~to state-of-the-art matchers and feed-forward 3D reconstruction methods on relative pose estimation.
+For sampling correspondences we follow RoMa and compute bidirectional warps from which we sample correspondences from a thresholded distribution where we set

 We use a coarse resolution of $800\times800$ and a fine resolution of $1024\times 1024$.
-Similarly, we also sample a balanced subset of matches using their kernel density estimate approach.
+Similarly, we sample a balanced subset of matches using their kernel density estimate approach.